If you buy through affiliate links, we may earn commissions, which help support our product reviews.

 On the other hand, data pullers are always switched on and can be used to extract information at any time.

-- However, instead of showing data on equipment, the microprocessor will compute the location and transmit it to the server using the worldwide GSM cellular network or other radio signals.
+- However, instead of displaying the current location on-screen on the equipment, it will transmit it to the server using the worldwide GSM cellular network or other radio signals.

-- The server hosts a platform that end-users can access and see current and past speed, historical path, and other information.
+- The server hosts a platform that end-users can access and see current location and speed, historical path, and other information.

-- All the data is transmitted using the web and shown on the device of end-user utilizing a smartphone or desktop application.
+- All the GPS data is transmitted using the web and shown on the device of end-user using a smartphone app, or desktop application.

-- In case GPS satellite signals get blocked, the GPS tracker looks for cell tower signals to estimate rough location.
-It means the tracker tracks the device location and roughly calculates the distance between cell phone towers and adjacent towers.
+- In case GPS satellite signals are blocked, the GPS tracker can look for cell tower signals to estimate the location.
+The tracker estimates the location by calculating the distance between cell phone towers and adjacent towers using triangulation.

 GPS Personal Trackers

 Personal trackers track people or even pets.
 They work via their own devices such as a bracelet or pocket chip.
-They are pocked-sized and can be added to the pet collar or backpack of a person for easy tracking.
+They are pocket-sized and can be added to the pet collar or backpack of a person who is hiking for easy tracking and navigation.
 But you need to activate them to locate and follow the device remotely.

 GPS Asset Trackers

 As mentioned in the previous section, How GPS Works in Car, GPS is perfectly suited for use in a car.